 Delaware’s statewide precipitation for June 2021 averaged 2.82 inches, 0.91 inches below the 1981-2010 mean (Figure 2).
 This placed this month’s precipitation total in the bottom one-third of all years since 1895.

 Statewide Spatial Anomalies

-Data from the Delaware Environmental Observing System (DEOS) show that temperature departures were generally above normal throughout the State (Figure 3).
-Precipitation was below normal at almost all locations except for a few stations where heavier convective storms occurred during the month (Figure 4).
+Data from the Delaware Environmental Observing System (DEOS) show that temperature departures were above normal except across far western portions of Kent and Sussex counties (Figure 3).
+Precipitation was below normal at most stations throughout the State, however, there were localized areas of higher-than-normal precipitation associated with the convective (thunderstorm) nature of summer precipitation (Figure 4).